 All students in grades nursery-5th need to be signed out by the office when leaving school early.
 No child will be dismissed from class before a parent arrives.
 It is our policy that students may not wait in the lobby to be picked up.
-Children may not be picked up directly from a trailer (including Al Pi Darko-Montessori).
 Parents must sign out their children in person at the office.
 Please come prepared with your license, which we will scan into our school security system to electronically sign your child out.
 There may be times when your child's class is in a location on our campus that we cannot directly communicate with (i.e. the playground, gym, cafeteria, etc.).
 In these cases, you will be signed in as a visitor and given directions to pick up your son.
-Please note: if your son will be returning to school later that day, remind him to stop by the office to sign back in (parents are not obligated to be present).
+Please note: if your son will be returning to school later that day, he must first stop by the office to get signed back in (Early Childhood parents must accompany their child / Elementary parents are not required to do so).

-We cannot call your son out of class until you are in the office (unfortunately, this applies even if you are running late, or have a young sleeping passenger in the car).
+Your son cannot be called out of class until you are in the office (unfortunately, this applies even if you are running late, or have a young sleeping passenger in the car).
 Helpful tip: for pre-planned early pickups, we suggest sending your son with reminder note that he can show his teacher.
 This way, his teacher will be prepared to dismiss him, and you will have minimal wait time.
-For student safety, please linger in the lobby until your son makes his way to you from his classroom so we can witness parents escorting their sons out of the building.
+For student safety, please wait in the lobby until your son makes his way to you from his classroom.
 As a courtesy, please notify your carpool driver if your child is absent or is picked up early.